Manuchar Machaidze: Dinamo Tbilisi

 His football career really started to take off from 1967, when Vyacheslav Solovyov — senior then coach of Dinamo Tbilisi noticed this impressive young player and invited him to join the club's reserve team.
 Machaidze was 18 years old when he played his first game in a Dinamo shirt.
 He played with the reserves for the whole of 1968 and 1969 seasons and scored 11 goals in 47 games.
 Machaidze played his first senior game for Dinamo on 1 June 1968 in Tashkent when he was a second-half substitute in their 0–0 draw with Pakhtakor in the 11th round of the Soviet Top League.

 He became a regular player in the first team by the 1970 season, playing 18 league games for the club.
 In that year he also made his Soviet Cup tournament debut in the final game against Dynamo Moscow.
 The match was held at the Luzhniki Stadium in Moscow on 8 August 1970.
 More than 100 000 spectators attended this historical game, which was the last Soviet Cup final for the legendary Lev Yashin, considered by many to be the greatest goalkeeper in the history of the game.
 It was the second cup final between the two teams (the first one was also held in Moscow on 16 July 1937).
-The home team won the match 2–1.
-Russian Striker Vladimir Eshtrekov scored the first goal at 17th minute and it stayed at 1–0 until half-time.
+Dynamo won the match 2–1.
+Russian striker Vladimir Eshtrekov scored the first goal at 17th minute and it stayed at 1–0 until half-time.
 After the break, Gennady Yevryuzhikhin doubled Dynamo Moscow's lead at 17th minute of the second half.
 Five minutes later Georgian defender Shota Khinchagashvili pulled a goal back at 67th minute — 2–1.
 This was how it remained until the end of the match, and Muscovites were able to celebrate their fourth Soviet Cup victory.

 The following year, Machaidze played all 30 league games, scored 5 goals and won with the club his first domestic honour — Soviet Top League Bronze medal.